Webflow Hosting: Pros and Cons

 What you don't get is CMS functionality.
 That means you won't be able to manage blog posts or dynamic content collections unless you upgrade.
 But if content doesn't change often and you're just looking to get online fast, this plan checks all the boxes.

 This is the plan most businesses choose.
-CMS Hosting gives you everything in Basic but full access to Webflow’s content management system.
+CMS Hosting gives you everything in Basic but with full access to Webflow's content management system.

 What does that mean for you?
 You can create dynamic blog posts, portfolios, landing pages, or team directories and update them without touching the layout.
 You can even hand off editing rights to a teammate who's not a designer.